sajjadGG/book-python/basics/sequence/tuple.rst

     * ``tuple()`` is more readable
     * Single element ``tuple`` require comma at the end (**important!**)
     * Brackets are optional
-    * Comma after last element is optional
+    * Comma after last element of one element tuple is optional

 .. code-block:: python